russell-archer/russell-archer.github.io/index.md

         <img src="./img/retreev-quote-big-dark.png" />
     </a>
 </p>

-Technically, the main features of the app are:

 The app was developed in **Swift** and **UIKit** and uses the **Contacts** framework to import user-selected contact details and
 **CoreLocation** to **Geocode** (get lat/long from an address) and **Reverse Geocode** (get address from lat/long).